 Triumphant geopolitics in the Arctic, we argue in this paper, pivots around reconciliation and reclamation on the one hand and on the other hand, alter-geopolitics.
 Reaction to the 2007 event provoked the five Arctic Ocean coastal states (A5) to reconcile their differences over the legal status of the central Arctic Ocean via the 2008 Ilulissat Declaration.
 As part of their reconciliation process the Arctic states more generally invested considerably in consolidating the Arctic Council as a site of intergovernmental dialogue and cooperation – legally-binding agreements were signed and a secretariat established.
 Finally, we note expressions of alter-geopolitics, epitomised through statements such as the 2009 Circumpolar Inuit Declaration on Sovereignty in the Arctic, and ongoing negotiations involving extra-territorial parties over the central Arctic Ocean.
 In their different ways, indigenous peoples and extra-territorial parties have challenged the Arctic states’ framings of the Arctic and posited alternative geopolitical imaginaries and relationships.
 While some have declared it to be indicative of a ‘global Arctic’, we offer a different optic to pursue the contested imaginaries, materialities and practices at play.

+Acknowledgements

+Our thanks to the editors for their comments and feedback on an earlier version of this chapter.
+The authors would like to thank the British Academy for an International Partnership and Mobility Award (2016-2018).